 Rick’s answer: Congrats on your purchase of a new laptop, Beverly.
 I hope it serves you well for a very long time!

 I happen to really like Windows 10, but it does have plenty of quirks.
 One of those quirks is the non-intuitive method you must use to make the switch from 24 hour time to 12 hour time.

-Microsoft could have made it a lot simpler to change the time format, but for whatever reason they chose to make us jump through a couple of hoops.
+Microsoft could have made it a lot simpler to change the time format, but for whatever reason they chose to make us jump through a series of hoops.

 Luckily, it’s pretty easy to change the time format in Windows 11 if you know how to find that setting.
 Just follow the steps below to get your PC off of military time: